-Only a few farms in England make Derby cheese the time-honored way.
-Traditional Derby matured for nine months has an open texture with smooth creamy body and a nutty flavour.
+Only a few farms in England make Derby cheese the time-honoured way.
+Traditional Derby matured for nine months and has an open texture with a smooth, creamy body and a nutty flavour.

 Due to its melting characteristics, it is used in many dishes.
 It goes well with fresh fruits and Chenin Blanc or Sauvignon Blanc.